liloheinrich/SatelliteInterferenceResearch/README.md

   - Center for Protection of the Dark and Quiet Sky (CPS) hub bringing together all stakeholders
 - Policy
   - Find ways to inform FSS about RAS operations to allow them to adjust operations to avoid those downlink channels - NRAO Dr. Chris De Pree
-    - Create database of telescope activity and incorporate into beam planning; steer around, reschedule beams, or turn off channels
+    - Create database of telescope activity and incorporate into beam planning; steer around, reschedule beams, turn off channels
   - Regulate limits on radio frequency interference (RFI)
     - EPFD and Interference-to-Noise (I/N) recommendations